About Sue

 Experience:

 My career started as a social worker in the Criminal Justice System.
-I also have experience working in the charity sector supporting single parents and people who are HIV positive.
+I also have experience working in the charity sector supporting single parents and people living with HIV.

-As a therapist I work with a wide range of problems including relationship issues, anxiety and work stress, depression, life crises, low self esteem, sexuality and sexual difficulties, trauma, and feelings of shame and disconnect.
+As a therapist I have wide ranging experience working with relationship issues, anxiety and work stress, depression, life crises, low self esteem, sexuality, sexual difficulties, trauma, and feelings of shame and disconnect.

 Training and Qualifications: